UNITED STATES EARLY RADIO HISTORY

 • Another Navy effort, a radio concert transmitted from the destroyer Blakely, located at Albany, New York, was reported in Navy Man Gives Albany Concert By Radiophone from the November, 1919 issue of Radio Amateur News.

 • 2XG, Lee DeForest's experimental "Highbridge station", which returned to the New York City airwaves after being shut down during the war.
 On November 18, 1919, the station broadcast on-the-scene reports from the Wesleyan-New York University football game, as reported in Foot Ball Score--Via Wireless Telephone by Morris Press in the December, 1919 Radio Amateur News.
-However, in early 1920, DeForest moved the transmitter to a new location within New York City without first getting permission from Federal authorities, which resulted in the local Radio Inspector shutting the station down.
+In early 1920, DeForest moved the station's transmitter to the World's Tower building -- in a review carried by a number of papers, including First Woman at the Mike Still on Job from the October 16, 1927 Zanesville Times-Signal, Vaughn de Leath, "The Original Radio Girl", reminisced about broadcasting from the cramped facility.
+DeForest had neglected to get permission from Federal authorities to move the station, which resulted in the local Radio Inspector temporarily shutting it down.
 At this point both DeForest and the radio transmitter moved to San Francisco, California, where the latter was used to establish station 6XC.
-The DeForest company eventually returned to the New York airwaves, and an entry in the January, 1921 QST noted that the company was now offering a nightly news service broadcast.
+The DeForest company eventually returned to the New York airwaves, and Vaughn De Leath made a return engagement from the World's Tower Building in December, 1920, according to Sings Over Radiophone from the January 1, 1921 The Billboard.
+The resumption of a nightly news service broadcast was reported in an entry in the January, 1921 QST and by Farmers to Hear Concerts by Wireless at Own Firesides in the January 21, 1921 New York Call.
 The November 8, 1921 New York Tribune reported 50,000 Hear Curran Sum Up by Radio, as Henry H. Curran, coalition candidate for New York City Mayor, made a passionate -- and unsuccessful -- plea for voters to "defeat Hearstism, Hylanism and Murphyism".

 • A cluster of stations in the San Francisco Bay area, an early example of which was the National Radio Company's 6XG, located atop the Fairmont Hotel, whose experimental transmission of the hotel's orchestra by Emile Portal was reported in Local Lad Puts Over Great Test of Radio Phone, from the February 17, 1920 San Jose Evening News.
 (Radio Telephone Development in the West, an overview of early regional radio activity by Harry Lubcke, comes from the February, 1922 issue of Radio News.)